List of Texas hurricanes (1980–present)

-During the 1980s, multiple tropical cyclones affected the state, of which six made landfall as hurricanes; three made landfall as major hurricanes.
+During the 1980s, multiple tropical cyclones affected the state, of which six made landfall as hurricanes; two made landfall in the state as major hurricanes.
 Hurricane Alicia is the most destructive hurricane of the decade, severely impacting the Greater Houston area.
-The names of all three major hurricanes that impacted Texas during the 1980s were later retired by the World Meteorological Organization.
+The names of all the major hurricanes that impacted Texas during the 1980s were later retired by the World Meteorological Organization.
 In contrast to the 1980s, during the 1990s only one hurricane, Hurricane Bret, made landfall on the Texas coast.
 In the next decade five hurricanes would make landfall on Texas.
 Hurricane Ike, the second costliest hurricane to impact Texas, made landfall during the decade.
 Other notable systems include Tropical Storm Allison and Hurricane Rita.